Declaring a Major and Minor

 - Enroll in UNIV 1020: Career Exploration and Development

-Some programs of study will require you to be a declared major/minor in order to take the department courses; however, knowing your academic strengths, weaknesses, and interests will help you to develop a schedule of courses that will be beneficial regardless of your major/minor.
-General education courses or entry level major/minor courses can assist you in exporing these areas.
+Some programs of study will require you to be a declared major or minor in order to take the department courses.
+However, knowing your academic strengths, weaknesses and interests will help you to develop a schedule of courses that will be beneficial regardless of your major or minor.
+Essential Studies courses or entry-level major or minor courses can assist you in exploring these areas.

 Meeting with an advisor

-The number of advisors you have depends on your major/minor, but most students in the College of Arts and Sciences will have:
+The number of advisors you have depends on your major or minor, but most students in the College of Arts and Sciences will have:

 An advisor serves as an information liaison between you and the University and will review program requirements, assist with program planning and can be a great resource for career opportunities.
 Ideally, you should see each advisor at least once or twice a year to ensure that you are progressing through your program requirements in an efficient and timely manner.

-Academic catalogs can change each year; therefore, graduation requirements (major/minor or curriculum) may change with each revision.
-Discussions regarding your catalog year should take place with your advisor(s).
-Any requirements, restrictions, and guidelines that apply to your catalog year apply to you.
+Academic catalogs change each year; therefore, graduation requirements for your major, minor or curriculum could change.
+Your catalog year is displayed on your Degree Works.
+Discussions regarding your catalog year should take place with your advisors.
+Any requirements, restrictions and guidelines that apply to your catalog year apply to you.
 So, if you and a friend have the same major, you both may follow different catalog year requirements.
-When in doubt about requirements, check with your advisor(s).
+When in doubt about requirements, check with your advisors.